fabric8io/docker-maven-plugin/README.md

 tests so you don't need to take care of shared resources.
 Ports can be mapped dynamically and made available as Maven properties.

-This plugin is still in a very early stage of development, but the **highlights** are:
+This plugin is still in an early stage of development, but the **highlights** are:

 * Configurable port mapping
 * Assigning dynamically selected host ports to Maven variables
 * Pulling of images (with progress indicator) if not yet downloaded
+* Optional waiting on a successful HTTP ping to the container
 * Color output ;-)

 ## Maven Goals